‘THIS UPDATE IS SUBJECT TO CHANGE AT SHORT NOTICE AS THE GOVERNMENT RELEASES ITS OWN UPDATES – THIS GUIDANCE WAS LAST UPDATED WEDNESDAY 3 MARCH 2021’

 No. Employers can if they wish to or if there is an employment contract in place which requires this.

 How does the grant impact on a business’s tax position?

 The Grant will be treated as normal business income and taxable accordingly.

 We will update this document as and when further governmental guidance is issued.
-To date, this has been on an almost daily basis.
+To date, this has been on a daily basis.

 If you have any further queries regarding the above or you wish to speak to one of our advisors regarding this please call the Croner Taxwise Tax, VAT and Payroll advice line fill out the form to request a callback.